BrightFocus Terms and Conditions of Grant Awards Template last updated March 2019

 The Grantee Institution identified in the Grant Agreement shall have in place adequate controls and systems for assuring the quality and integrity of research carried out under the supervision of the Principal Investigator so that Research Misconduct shall be prevented, and if not prevented, the conduct shall be detected and terminated forthwith, and Grantee Institution shall notify BrightFocus of such detection and termination.
 The Grantee Institution shall have effective mechanisms for identifying Research Misconduct and shall have clearly publicized rules and procedures for investigating allegations of Research Misconduct.

 The interest of BrightFocus in any Grant awarded shall be understood to persist indefinitely following the expiration of the Grant.
-Should either Research Misconduct or Malfeasance be reasonably determined by BrightFocus or by an independent institutional inquiry to have occurred in relation to this BrightFocus Grant after termination of the Grant, BrightFocus shall have the right to demand, and Grantee Institution shall return, all funds advanced to the Grantee Institution under the Grant and the reimbursement of all reasonable costs incurred by BrightFocus in obtaining the return of the Grant award funds, including but not limited to, reasonable attorney's fees, except as prohibited by applicable state law.
+Should Research Misconduct be reasonably determined by BrightFocus or by an independent institutional inquiry to have occurred in relation to this BrightFocus Grant after termination of the Grant, BrightFocus shall have the right to demand, and Grantee Institution shall return, all funds advanced to the Grantee Institution under the Grant and the reimbursement of all reasonable costs incurred by BrightFocus in obtaining the return of the Grant award funds, including but not limited to, reasonable attorney's fees, except as prohibited by applicable state law.

 Overlapping Grant Awards